ThinkCentre M series

 The M-series of desktops are part of Lenovo's ThinkCentre product line.
+Lenovo has released M-series desktops in multiple form factors, ranging from traditional tower, small form factor, to ultra small form factor, and all-in-ones (AIOs).
 Formerly an IBM brand, Lenovo acquired the ThinkCentre desktop brand following its purchase of IBM's Personal Computing Division (PCD) in 2005.
-Following its acquisition of IBM's PCD, Lenovo has released M-series desktops in multiple form factors, ranging from traditional tower, small form factor, to ultra small form factor, and all-in-ones (AIOs).

 2003

 In 2003, IBM redesigned and re-launched their ThinkCentre product line.
 The first desktop released was an M-series desktop – the M50.

 M50

 The first desktop in IBM's redesigned ThinkCentre line was the M50, announced in 2003.
 The desktop offered the following specifications: